TeamIDE vs Jupyter

 | Browser | Built-in tabbed browser | N/A (runs in browser) |

-| ML Tools | Local inference engine, training framework, GPU management | Kernel-based execution |
+| ML Tools | Coming soon — local inference, training, GPU management (in development) | Kernel-based execution |

 | File Management | Full file explorer, drag-drop, search | Basic file browser |